-EEC180A DIGITAL SYSTEMS I
+EEC180A DIGITAL SYSTEMS I Fall 1999

-LAB 2: INTRODUCTION TO THE ALTERA DESIGN SYSTEM
+LAB 1: INTRODUCTION TO THE ALTERA DESIGN SYSTEM

 This lab provides an introduction to the Altera MAX+PLUS II design tools.
 You will use the Altera tools to enter schematics and perform functional and timing simulations.
+This lab will be done as a self-paced tutorial.